The Rise of Student-Centered Learning and Its Global Challenges

 What makes student-centered learning (SCL) so powerful?

-- Experiential learning increases employment likelihood by 22% within six months
+- Experiential learning increases employment likelihood by 22% within six months.

-Recognizing the Hurdles
+Recognizing the Digital Challenge

-A similar trend emerged with the use of discipline-specific digital tools, such as those for programming, data modeling, simulation techniques, and specialized data analysis.
+A similar pattern emerged from data on the use of discipline-specific digital tools, especially around developing skills for programming, data modeling, simulation techniques, and specialized data analysis, which typically enhance engagement with the curriculum.

-These tools typically enhance engagement with the curriculum.
-Vitae data shows that graduates who acquired these skills, reported a 51% better-than-expected educational experience, with 90% expressing a willingness to recommend their institution.
-By contrast, only 28% of graduates who did not attribute these skills to their institution reported a similarly positive experience, and just 70% would recommend their institution (IFC Vitae, 2024).
+Vitae data shows that graduates who acquired the skills above reported a 51% better-than-expected educational experience, with 90% expressing a willingness to recommend their institution.
+By contrast, only 28% of graduates who did not attribute these skills to their institution reported a similarly positive experience, and just 70% would recommend their institution (IFC Vitae Alumni Survey Database, 2024).

 The Bigger Picture

-CHECK THE PRACTICES OF YOUR INSTITUTION WITH OUR BENCHMARKING TOOL AT https://www.vitaeready.org/benchmarking/
+EVALUATE THE PRACTICES OF YOUR INSTITUTION WITH OUR BENCHMARKING TOOL AT https://www.vitaeready.org/benchmarking/

 SOURCES: